Bitkub Coin (KUB) Hits Self Reported Market Capitalization of $154.19 Million

-Bitkub Coin (KUB) traded 0.1% higher against the U.S. dollar during the one day period ending at 13:00 PM ET on May 19th.
-Bitkub Coin has a total market capitalization of $154.19 million and $187,714.99 worth of Bitkub Coin was traded on exchanges in the last day.
-During the last seven days, Bitkub Coin has traded up 1.8% against the U.S. dollar.
-One Bitkub Coin coin can now be purchased for $1.53 or 0.00005694 BTC on exchanges.
+Bitkub Coin (KUB) traded up 0.9% against the dollar during the 24 hour period ending at 18:00 PM ET on May 20th.
+One Bitkub Coin coin can currently be bought for approximately $1.53 or 0.00005636 BTC on exchanges.
+Bitkub Coin has a market cap of $154.19 million and approximately $129,847.43 worth of Bitkub Coin was traded on exchanges in the last day.
+In the last seven days, Bitkub Coin has traded 0.6% lower against the dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.